 7. The colour isn’t that appealing to some because it will discolour after a few cycles.
 However, there is a benefit to this as well-no dyes used in the manufacturing process leads to a more “natural” product.
 After all, it doesn’t really matter what colour it is, as long as it is safe to use.

-Can you Pee with a Diva Cup In?
+Can you Pee with it In?

 Don’t worry, you’re not alone!
 Many people also wonder, “Can I poop with a menstrual cup in?”
 The easy answer is yes!